The Leiden University logo consists of two elements, which must not be used separately:

 Use the reversed logo on blue backgrounds.
 The seal remains unchanged; only the wordmark changes colour.

-Note: When using the logo on a dark background, check that it is being used correctly: Minerva must always be white.
+Note: When using the logo on a dark background, check that you are using it correctly: Minerva must always be white.

 The logo is available in various file formats.
-The vector file is typically used for print, while the bitmap file is used for digital applications, such as web pages.
+The vector version is typically used for print, while the bitmap is used for digital applications such as web pages.

-Versions of the logo are available for the faculties, which include the faculty name.
+Faculty versions of the logo are available that include the faculty name.